-I am a 3rd-year economics PhD student at the University of Cambridge.
-My research interests include macroeconomic risk and uncertainty, monetary economics, and time series methods.
+I am a 4th-year economics PhD student at the University of Cambridge.
+My research interests include business cycles, risk and uncertainty, and monetary economics.

 I am supervised by Chryssi Giannitsarou and Elisa Faraglia.